-Proper fencing can literally be a lifesaver, and even this year a coroner called for Britain to follow other countries that have already implemented laws to make sure that garden pools are fenced off, following the death of a young boy in Wiltshire.
+Proper fencing can literally be a lifesaver.
+Even this year, a coroner called for Britain to follow other countries that have already implemented laws to ensure that garden pools are fenced off, following the death of a young boy in Wiltshire.

-Australia and France already have strict legislation in place to protect the nation’s youngsters, and a fence must be placed around any pool that contains more than 300mm of water.
-There are no such rules in the UK, but safety conscious homeowners that want to protect their children from drowning don’t need a law to realise it’s a good idea to fence off their pool.
+Australia and France already have strict legislation to protect the nation’s youngsters, and a fence must be placed around any pool containing more than 300mm of water.
+Unfortunately, there are no such rules in the UK, but safety-conscious homeowners that want to protect their children from drowning don’t need a law to realise it’s a good idea to fence off their pool.

 Modern swimming pool fences are a world away from the prison block-style barricades that used to sit around the municipal pools, too, and they can now fit elegantly into the most extravagant garden design.
-From near invisible glass panels through to wire mesh and timber options, there are a vast number of ways to protect your children and animals without sacrificing on style.
+From near-invisible glass panels to wire mesh and timber options, there are a vast number of ways to protect your children and animals without sacrificing style.

-A swimming pool is a real privilege and it’s a welcome addition to any garden, but to prevent the dream turning into a nightmare you owe it to yourself and your family to properly secure it with a perimeter fence that will protect your children, your pets and everybody else.
+A swimming pool is a real privilege, and it’s a welcome addition to any garden.
+Still, to prevent the dream from turning into a nightmare, you owe it to yourself and your family to properly secure it with a perimeter fence that will protect your children, your pets and everybody else.